cessen/tenthash/docs/design_rationale.md

 **However...**

-Having said all of that, although TentHash's mixing function is indeed bijective, it *doesn't* fully diffuse the hash state.
+Having said all of that, although TentHash's mixing function is indeed bijective, it isn't a perfect stand-in for a random permutation.
+In particular, it doesn't fully diffuse the 256-bit hash state.
 Additionally, TentHash's mixing function is also *zero sensitive*, meaning that if the hash state is all zeros, it *remains* zeros after mixing.

-Both of these have the potential to be issues for hash quality.
-However, in TentHash's case neither of them actually are.
+These issues have the potential to negatively impact the quality of a hash.
+However, in TentHash's case both of these issues are accounted for in its design such that they don't negatively impact its quality.

 Even though TentHash's mixing function doesn't fully diffuse the hash state, it *does* diffuse it to the equivalent of fully diffusing a 160-bit hash state.
 The specifics of what "equivalent" means here is discussed in the sections below about the mixing function itself.
 But the big-picture point is that the analysis we did above that showed probabilities of 1 in 2<sup>256</sup> still applies, just with 1 in 2<sup>160</sup> instead.
-Since our final hash output is 160 bits, that means *we can't do better than 1 in 2<sup>160</sup>* for the overall hash function anyway, so that ends up being fine.
+Since our final hash output is 160 bits, that means *we can't do better than 1 in 2<sup>160</sup>* for the overall hash function anyway.

 The zero sensitivity ends up not being an issue for a completely different reason, which is explained in the section further below about incorporating the message length.